Epicenter vs Hypocenter: Difference and Comparison

 Epicenter vs Hypocenter

 It is the focal point examined and researched by seismologists to comprehend the aftereffect and transmission of earthquakes.
-It is often suggested that the most damages are caused at the epicentre.
+It is suggested that the most damages are caused at the epicentre.

 Hypocenter can be tens to thousands of km deep underneath the surface.
 As the altitude of the hypocenter increases, the rocks become flaky and ductile.